London, Greater London

 The Money

 London venue pay varies wildly.
 Some pubs offer door splits (risky for unknown acts), others pay flat fees from £150–£500 per night.
 Corporate and private events pay £600–£2,000+.
+Cross-check your rate against the Musicians' Union national gig rates so you never undercut.
 The key is knowing which venues pay properly and not wasting time on exposure gigs that lead nowhere.

 What London Venues Actually Pay